dimo414/ProfileGem/README.md

 ## Creating A Gem

-A gem template is availible in `ProfileGem/template`, to create your own, simply copy it to a `.gem` directory, e.g. `cp -R template myscripts.gem` - you can easily drop your desired behavior into the appropriate files of your new gem and (after updating `local.conf.sh`) ProfileGem will load it.
-For more details on how to create a gem, particularly regarding how to ensure your gem interacts safely with other gems, see the [README](/profilegem/src/tip/template/README.md) in the `template` directory, and the comments in the individual template files.
+A gem template is available in `ProfileGem/template`, to create your own, simply copy it to a `.gem` directory, e.g. `cp -R template myscripts.gem` - you can easily drop your desired behavior into the appropriate files of your new gem and (after updating `local.conf.sh`) ProfileGem will load it.
+For more details on how to create a gem, particularly regarding how to ensure your gem interacts safely with other gems, see the [README](/template/README.md) in the `template` directory, and the comments in the individual template files.

+## Copyright

+Copyright 2013-2015 Michael Diamond

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.